 In 1978 Arlen Schumer was the Art Director of Thunder Road, the first magazine devoted to the life and music of Bruce Springsteen.
 During that year he also created collateral artwork for two Springsteen concerts, one being the legendary Capitol Theater radio broadcast show of September 19th.
-The four images below have long been sought-after collectors’ items, but now, for the first time ever, Schumer has authorized high-quality posters and t-shirts, reproduced from his original art; to order, please visit: www.popcultureman.com.

 On September 19th, 1978 Bruce Springsteen and The E Street Band performed what many fans and critics consider their greatest single show, at the Capitol Theatre in Passaic, New Jersey.
 Why this particular show?
 Why does it stand out from not only all the other amazing Darkness on the Edge of Town tour performances, but from Bruce’s entire performing career?
 There are many reasons–and that’s what Arlen Schumer’s multimedia presentation, Sprit in the Night, is all about.

-Click below to hear a 90-minute radio program written and narrated by Arlen Schumer, featuring 13 of Bruce Springsteen’s greatest unreleased outtakes and alternate mixes!
+UNLUCKY 13 click below to hear a 90-minute radio program written and narrated by Arlen Schumer, featuring 13 of Bruce Springsteen’s greatest unreleased outtakes and alternate mixes!